derekmarion/oop-vehicle-shop/README.md

 Create a class named `CarManager` with the following attributes:

-- `all_cars` (class attribute): A list that will store all the car instances created.
+- `all_cars` (class attribute): A list/dictionary that will store all the car instances created.
 - `total_cars` (class attribute): An integer that will keep track of the total number of cars.

 Implement the constructor `__init__` method to initialize the instance attributes:

+- `_id` (instance attribute): An integer that should never be repeated and only rise with each car instance
-- `make` (instance attribute): A string representing the make of the car.
+- `_make` (instance attribute): A string representing the make of the car.
-- `model` (instance attribute): A string representing the model of the car.
+- `_model` (instance attribute): A string representing the model of the car.
-- `year` (instance attribute): An integer representing the manufacturing year of the car.
+- `_year` (instance attribute): An integer representing the manufacturing year of the car.
-- `mileage` (instance attribute): An integer representing the vehicles total mileage
+- `_mileage` (instance attribute): An integer representing the vehicles total mileage
-- `services` (instance attribute): A list that will store the services done to the car.
+- `_services` (instance attribute): A list that will store the services done to the car.

 ## Step 1: Terminal Application